choosinginseason/choosinginseason.github.io/README.md

 ## Check it out!
 It is hosted at https://vuksavanna.github.io/ <br>
-(view on a Google Chrome web browser for the best experience!)
+(please view on a Google Chrome web browser for the best experience!)